-If you have mild scalp psoriasis that involves only a few areas, your doctor or dermatologist may consider injecting the lesions with steroid medications.
+If you have mild scalp psoriasis on a few areas, your doctor or dermatologist may consider injecting steroids directly into those areas.

-If you have scalp psoriasis that's failed to respond to topical treatments, phototherapy with a laser or non-laser light source may be helpful.
-The excimer laser focuses high-intensity light on affected skin while sparing unaffected skin.
+If your symptoms don’t respond to topical treatments, phototherapy with a laser or non-laser light source may help.
+For example, the excimer laser focuses high-intensity light on affected areas and avoids the surrounding healthy skin.
 Ultraviolet (UV) light -- sometimes delivered with a hand-held device called a UV comb -- can be used to treat the entire scalp.
-If you have very thin hair, or a head that is shaved, your doctor may recommend brief periods of exposure to natural sunlight.
+If you have very thin hair, or a shaved head, your doctor may recommend that you go out in natural sunlight for brief periods.

 Medications for Severe Scalp Psoriasis

-If you have moderate to severe scalp psoriasis, your doctor may prescribe an oral medication or one that's delivered by an injection or infusion.
+If you have moderate to severe scalp psoriasis, your doctor may prescribe a drug you take by mouth or one that's injected or pumped through a needle into a vein.
 Oral medications include:

-Because these medications can cause serious side effects, including liver damage, their use requires careful monitoring of patients by doctors.
-It's also important for patients to know that oral vitamin derivatives are different and more powerful than vitamin supplements bought over the counter.
-Ordinary vitamin A and D supplements are not useful for scalp psoriasis.
+Since these medications can cause serious side effects, including liver damage, they require a doctor’s close eye.
+It's also important to know that oral vitamin derivatives are different from -- and more powerful than -- vitamin supplements bought over the counter.
+Ordinary vitamin A and D supplements do not help.

-The newest class of FDA-approved medications for scalp psoriasis are called biologics.
-These medications, which are delivered by injection or infusion, may modify the immune system in ways that help prevent the over-production and build-up of skin cells.
-According to the American Academy of Dermatology, four biologics may be effective for scalp psoriasis:
+The latest class of FDA-approved medications are called biologics.
+These drugs, which you get by injection or IV, may keep your skin from making too many cells.
+According to the American Academy of Dermatology, five biologics may work:

 Living With Scalp Psoriasis